tanoret/heat_pipe_BEPU/README.md

-# heatpipe — Hydrodynamic Heat Pipe Modeling (Python) with BEPU
+# heat_pipe_BEPU — Hydrodynamic Heat Pipe Modeling with BEPU

 heatpipe is a unit-consistent Python package for **hydrodynamic heat-pipe** analysis inspired by heatpipe.
 It provides: